sweattep/ancient_quotes/README.md

 >It is the example of other people that is our undoing; let us merely separate ourselves from the crowd, and we shall be made whole.

+>Strengthen your drooping arms, and steady your tottering knees.
+Say to the fainthearted, "Be strong and unafraid!
+Here is your God; he will come with vengeance; with God's retribution he will come and save you."